 A site specific Erosion and Sediment Control Plan (ESCP) shall be submitted with all grading and building plans regardless of size.
 The plan must meet the requirements in Section III(3)(C) of the Public Works, Standard Details and Specifications and be approved by the City prior to grading permit approval.

-Sites less than 1 acre may use the Erosion and Sediment Control Plan Template.
+Sites less than 1 acre may use the Erosion and Sediment Control Form.

 The ESCP must include: